“Make a difference” – Edward H. Harte

-If, as Ed Harte has admonished, we are to “make a difference”, we at HRI have to focus on science that makes a difference.
-Yes, all science can make a difference, and what is often referred to as basic science – inquiry driven by curiosity – is foundational but that does not limit the focus of HRI.
-Our objective is to think deeper and build on that basic foundation to address the pressing conservation issues of today.
-It requires us at HRI to think broadly and pursue partnerships with other like minded organizations, both private and public, where we can most effectively focus our expertise and resources to realize our vision.
-Our scientific research must, wherever possible, advance sustainability and conservation efforts on a gulf-wide scale and in support of the governance frameworks that build upon and apply sound science to decision-making.
+HRI is answering Ed Harte’s challenge to “make a difference” by focusing on “science that makes a difference.”
+Our objective is to think beyond basic science and build on its foundation to address the pressing conservation issues facing the Gulf today.
+HRI scientists think broadly and pursue partnerships with other like-minded organizations, both private and public, that will most effectively utilize our expertise and resources to realize the vision of an ecologically and economically healthy Gulf of Mexico.
+Our scientific research advances sustainability and conservation efforts on a Gulf-wide scale and supports governance frameworks that apply and build upon sound science in decision-making.

-The primary distinction between HRI and other marine institutions is that our focus is on what is done with the science, rather than just the science itself.
-Yes, HRI is a science based institution and staff carries out a wide range of studies.
-In that way HRI mirrors other marine institutions.
-The added value of HRI is to think deeper and take that science and integrate it with economic, legal and policy expertise to solve societal problems related to the environment and specifically the Gulf of Mexico.
-This objective is enhanced by the diversity of expertise co-located, along with our students under one roof at the HRI building.
+While HRI is a science-based institution with a staff that carries out a wide range of studies, the primary distinction between HRI and other marine institutions is the focus on integrating science with economic, legal and policy expertise to solve societal problems related to the environment and specifically the Gulf of Mexico.
+This objective is enhanced by the diversity of expertise co-located, along with our students, under one roof at the HRI building.
 With offices and labs of the six disciplines intermingled, the opportunity to collaborate and build a team identity comes naturally.